 Germany; in the second diagram the first 9 pies are omitted, so the smaller countries are visible.
 Number 10 in size is United Kingdom (36 persons), 12 is United States

-In this page the data is presented and checked to see if we have systematic
+In this page the data is presented and checked to see if I have systematic

 effects in the analysis.